Caramel Apple Pecan Cobbler

 - Use as directed in filling above.

-- Caramel sauce will thicken as it cools.
+- Caramel sauce will thicken as it cools to room temperature.

-- Serve cobbler with a scoop of vanilla bean ice cream or whipped topping if desired.
+- Serve cobbler with a scoop of vanilla bean ice cream or whipped topping for an amazing dessert!

 Nutrition info is an auto generated estimate.